HotelsDotCom/FibOS/README.md

 Click here to show/hide the Marker feature.

 While this toggle is active, the user can click on any text in the page revealing 2 type of informations:
-- a cyano semi-transparent box over the text highlighting its block
+- a cyano semi-transparent box over the text, highlighting its block
-- a small box on top of the text with font-family, font-weight and font-size css property
+- a small box on top of the text with font-family, font-weight and font-size css properties

-Enabling this toggle, will show all Markers alrady placed as well as enable the click event (which will prevent defaults, ie. for links).
+Enabling this toggle, will show all Markers alrady placed as well as enable the click event (which will prevent defaults, eg. for links).

 Disabling this toggle, will hide all Markers already placed as well as disable the click event.